onestudytoday/onestudytoday.github.io/docs/RUNBOOK.md

 > Secret, then update the `META_APP_SECRET` value above.
 Takes 30 seconds and
 > closes the only real security hole in this setup.

+### 1.6 Rank candidates by projected engagement  **YOU — optional, can be added later**

+Sourcing already leans toward whichever eligible candidate looks likely to land best, using two free signals it fetches anyway — citation count and open-access status.
+For a study published in the last 14 days both are usually still zero (neither citations nor real attention has had time to accumulate), so this mostly just falls back to picking the newest one, same as before.

+A stronger signal — real news/social/Reddit attention, from Altmetric — exists, but there is no instant self-serve signup for it.
+Altmetric requires a key for every request now, and free keys go through their **Scientometric Researcher Access** program, explicitly scoped to "a specific academic project" — worth applying for, not guaranteed for a social account like this one.
+Start at <https://www.altmetric.com/solutions/free-tools/> if you want to try.

+If you get a key: add one more secret, `ALTMETRIC_API_KEY`.
+That's the whole integration — the code already checks for it and switches over automatically.
+If you don't: skip this section entirely.
+Nothing else changes.

 ---

 ## Part 2 — Prove the token works (2 minutes)